 The Club was founded in 1889 and at first played as a nine hole course laid out at the Town Gate of Sutton Park.
-The Park comprising 2,400 acres, was originally part of the Great Chase of Cannock, but by the sixteenth century the encroachment of farmland had seperated it from the Chase.
-This seperation allowed it to be gifted to the citizens of the Town by Henry VIII through the agency of a local notable, Bishop Vesey, who was one of Henry’s Lord Chancellors.
+The Park, comprising 2,400 acres, was originally part of the Great Chase of Cannock, but by the sixteenth century the encroachment of farmland had separated it from the Chase.
+This separation allowed it to be gifted to the citizens of the Town by Henry VIII through the agency of a local notable, Bishop Vesey – one of Henry’s Lord Chancellors.

-Between 1913 and 1918, the number of male club members fell from 255 to about 125 and it was in that context that the Committee of the day demonstrated a degree of courage, surely envied by its successors, in approaching Dr. MacKenzie of Leeds to revise the course to enhance its popularity.
-Dr MacKenzie has subsequently become one of the most celebrated Golf Architects in the world, but at the end of the War he was only beginning to emerge in the profession.
+Between 1913 and 1918, the number of club members fell from 255 to about 125 and it was in that context that the Committee of the day demonstrated a degree of courage, surely envied by its successors.
+They approached Dr Alister MacKenzie of Leeds to revise the course to enhance its popularity.
+Dr MacKenzie has subsequently become one of the most celebrated golf architects in the world, but at the end of the war, he was only just beginning to emerge in the profession.

-MacKenzie’s plans were adopted after several modifications but the project did not proceed quickly due largely to a serious grass fire in 1921.
+MacKenzie’s plans were adopted after several modifications, but the project did not proceed quickly due to a serious grass fire in 1921.
 The fire burnt deeply into the peat in places and this contributed to a crippling financial debt only being avoided through the generous efforts of the members.
-Incidentally the total refurbishment of a bunker in 2015 uncovered a layer of ash that had lain undisturbed since that fire 94 years before.
+Incidentally, the total refurbishment of a bunker in 2015 uncovered a layer of ash that had lain undisturbed since that fire 94 years before.

 The Club has hosted many prestigious events during its existence.
-However the Centenary in 1989 gave the Club the opportunity to celebrate its existence, and celebrate it did, in style!
+However, the Centenary in 1989 gave the Club the opportunity to celebrate its existence, and celebrate it did, in style!

 The roman road, Icknield Street crosses the course on its way to join Watling Street at what is now called the village of Wall.
 The past and the present envelop this course both on a bright spring morning and on a drowsy summer’s evening.